 Movie of the Year: 1991

-Can The Addams Family spook and kook their way to the 1991 Movie of the Year?
+Will The Silence of the Lambs thrill and chill its way to the 1991 Movie of the Year?

 Nineteen and ninety-one.
 It was a magical time full of promise and wonder and we have to go back.
-We can’t though.
+However, we cannot.
 We can only move forward.
 Because we are podcasters, and bravely moving into the future is all we know how to do.
 All of that, and somehow more, on an all-new Movie of the Year!

 Make sure to also: